 The global industry average withdrawal fees are slightly above 0.0008 BTC per BTC-withdrawal.

 Panxora does not charge any withdrawal fees at all.
 This means that they even cover the network fees for you.
 This is indeed a highly welcome and consumer-friendly approach.

 Panxora does not yet accept wire transfer deposits or credit card deposits of fiat currency.
-This will according to information to Cryptowisser be made available during Q1 2019.
-Until then, if you need to deposit via wire transfer or credit card, you have to find an exchange where such deposit methods are permitted.
+If you need to deposit via wire transfer or credit card, you have to find an exchange where such deposit methods are permitted.
 Find one by using our Exchange Finder!

 Panxora’s risk management modelling handles stock values, crypto vs fiat pricing, account valuation – all these moving parts seamlessly.
 This is why Panxora traders can use a volatile asset to back trading in other instruments.
 When a client’s collateral decreases because their ETH has lost 20% of its value, but the value of their Ferrari trade has increased, the risk management module leaves the trade alone, but if the value of their crypto falls alongside a loss in stock holdings, the risk model shaves their stock position to manage the risk in their account.
 It has been doing this for thousands of customers for over 4 years, delivering uninterrupted service through a range of rapidly rising and falling markets as well.

 It should be noted here that all customer withdrawals at this exchange are signed in an offline-environment.
 This is to add an extra layer of security.
 This process means the customer’s private keys never touch the internet.
 Therefore, it is much more difficult to direct a successful hacker attack against Panxora.